(81) The purpose of a deadman

 FER is an aggregate measure of FRR.

-(86) Which of the following is the BEST way to satisfy a two-factor user authentication?
+the BEST way to satisfy a two-factor user authentication?

-A. A smart card requiring the user’s PIN
+smart card requiring the user’s PIN

 B. User ID along with password

-C. Iris scanning plus fingerprint scanning
+C. Iris scanning plus fingerprint

-D. A magnetic card requiring the user’s PIN
+D. A magnetic card requiring the user’s

 Explanation: